• Free shipping on all orders

 Knowing when to have your male dog neutered can be a tricky business, made even more complicated by the mélange of information floating about online.
 The most “traditional” timeline is between 6 and 9 months (though some dogs are neutered much younger), but many experts seem to favor a case-by-case approach depending on the dog’s health status, breed, and size.

 Labradoodles come in three sizes—Miniature, Medium, and Standard.
-For this reason, smaller Labradoodles might be neutered from as young as 8 weeks if your vet gives the green light, but, if your Labradoodle is on the larger side or has a health condition, your vet might recommend neutering when they’re older.
+For this reason, you may find Labradoodles being neutered at very different ages, from younger than 6 months, even at 8 weeks of age, to 15 months old, depending on when your vet gives the green light.
+If your Labradoodle is on the larger side or has a health condition, your vet will likely recommend neutering when they finish growing or waiting until they are fit for anesthesia.

 It really depends on the individual dog, so have a chat with your vet to ascertain the best time for your Labradoodle to be neutered.
 Meanwhile, let us explore what experts and official associations think is the best time to neuter dogs.